 A Tottenham Hotspur titan whose majestic defending defined an era, despite a career perpetually shadowed by debilitating knee injuries.

-Ledley King's story is one of sublime talent and profound physical limitation.
-For over a decade, he was the defensive cornerstone of Tottenham Hotspur, the club he joined as a boy and never left.
-His reading of the game was preternatural, his tackling clean and authoritative, and his ability to bring the ball out of defence graceful.
-He possessed the complete toolkit of a world-class centre-back.
-Yet, his career was a constant battle with a chronic knee condition that prevented him from training normally with the squad.
-He played matches on weekends relying on natural ability and extensive recovery, a testament to his sheer will.
-He captained Spurs to their 2008 League Cup victory, their first trophy in nearly a decade.
-While injuries curtailed his England caps, his loyalty and quality under duress cemented his status as a modern Tottenham great, a player spoken of with a mix of awe and what might have been.
+Ledley King captained Tottenham Hotspur to their 2008 League Cup victory, the club's first trophy in nearly a decade.
+He joined the club as a boy and never left, becoming its defensive cornerstone for over a decade.
+His reading of the game was preternatural, his tackling clean and authoritative, his ability to bring the ball out of defence graceful.
+Yet his career was a constant battle with a chronic knee condition that prevented him from training normally.
+He played matches on weekends relying on natural ability and extensive recovery.
+While injuries curtailed his England caps, his loyalty and quality under duress made him a modern Tottenham great.

 1965–1980